-The Company has an unsecured demand note receivable due from Carl C. Icahn, in the amount of \$9,500,000.
+The Company has an unsecured demand note receivable due from Carl C. Icahn, in the amount of 9,500,000.
 Interest on the note accrues at the rate of 3.75% per annum and is payable on the last day of April and October.
-Interest has been paid through October 31, 2003.
+Interest

-Until \\\\, 2004, all dealers that effect transactions in these securities, whether or not participating in this exchange offer, may be required to deliver a prospectus.
+Until February 6, 2005, all dealers that effect transactions in these securities, whether or not participating in this exchange offer, may be required to deliver a prospectus.
 Each broker-dealer that receives new notes for its own account pursuant to the exchange offer must acknowledge that it will deliver a prospectus in connection with any resale of such new notes.
+America Real Estate Partners, L.P., American Real Estate Finance Corp. and the guarantor have agreed that, starting on the expiration date and ending on the close of business 270 days after the expiration date (or such shorter period during which participating broker-dealers are required by law to deliver such prospectus), they will make this prospectus available to any broker-dealer for use in connection with any such resale.